STOP THE HATE IN ACTION

 “Do you even understand English?”

-Here, Sara is learning how to process her trauma and develop healthy coping mechanisms to better her mental health.
+Sara is now learning how to process her trauma and develop healthy coping mechanisms to better her mental health.
 Seeing how much CERI helped her, Sara also enrolled her son in their youth support group.

 “CERI feels like home to me; [my son and I] wouldn’t be able to do this without them.”
-Ready to embark on the next chapter of her life, Sara is enrolling in nursing school, a long-term dream of hers, and will forever be grateful to all of CERI’s help.
+Ready to embark on the next chapter of her life, Sara is enrolling in nursing school, a long-term dream of hers, and will forever be grateful for all of CERI’s help.

 The Need for Unity